cjx86/IMTA_RAFT/README.md

 The contents of this repository contain the bulk of MATLAB code that was written and used in the completion of a Master's of Science in Ocean Engineering by Corey Sullivan, December 2016

-The files included are data files and code that was used in the analysis of hydrostatics, dynamics, Aqua-FE results, and experimental observations
-There are individual readme files that describe the primary codes that are within the folders Some folders are designated sub-routines and the readme file notes what the subroutines pertain to
+The files included are data files and code that was used in the analysis of hydrostatics, dynamics, Aqua-FE results, and experimental observations.
+There are individual readme files that describe what is in the folders and touches on the functions of the primary codes that are within each of the subfolders.
+Some folders are designated sub-routines and the readme file notes what the subroutines pertain to.